-The Commissioner's net pension liability is included in the balance sheet in accordance with accounting standards including an estimate of the impact of the McCloud judgment that concluded the transitional provisions introduced to the reformed judges and firefighter's pension schemes in 2015 gave rise to unlawful age discrimination.
-The actuary has modelled the assumed remedy in their assessment of future liabilities.
+The Commissioner's net pension liability is included in the balance sheet in accordance with accounting standards.
+This also includes an estimate of the impact of the McCloud judgment that concluded that the transitional provisions introduced to the reformed judges and firefighter's pension schemes in 2015 gave rise to unlawful age discrimination.
+The actuary has modelled the assumed remedy in their assessment of future liabilities for both Officers and Staff.

 Although benefits from these schemes will not be payable until an officer or staff member retires, the PCC Group has a future commitment to make these payments and under International Accounting Standard 19 (IAS 19), the PCC Group is required to account for this future commitment based on the full cost at the time of retirement.
-The result of accounting for this commitment has a substantial impact on the net worth of the Balance Sheet, resulting in a negative pension reserve on the Balance Sheet totaling \pounds 1401.9m on 31 March 2023 (2021/22: \pounds 2,163m).
-However, statutory arrangements for funding the deficit mean that the financial position of the PCC Group remains healthy.
+The result of accounting for this commitment has a substantial impact on the net worth of the Balance Sheet making it negative.
+However, as under statutory arrangements Police Pensions are underwritten by the Government the financial position of the PCC Group remains healthy.